-🧩 Variables
+Variables

 Variables can contain:

-- Static values (like
+- Static values (for example

-true,admin,1234) - Operators (dynamic data, e.g., random numbers)
+true,admin,1234) - Operators (dynamic values, for example random numbers)

-- States (system states, e.g., CapsLock on/off)
+- States (system values, for example CapsLock state)

-📝 Variable Syntax Rules
+Variable Syntax Rules

-- Declaration always starts with
+- Declaration starts with

-_$VAR - Assignment uses
+_$VAR. - Assignment uses

-${variable}$ - Dynamic Content: Variables can hold operators (
+${variable}$. - Variables can hold operators (

-_$random()) or states (_@capslockState)
+_$random()) or states (_@capslockState).

-Valid Usage:
+Valid Usage

 # Static value